Car-fire murders: Hannah Clarke's abusive husband called his kids the night before he killed them

 • Car-fire murders: Hannah Clarke suffered 'daily sexual abuse'

-Hannah's brother Nathaniel spoke about the murders on ABC's 7.30, revealing the thing that "cut him the deepest" was knowing Baxter made them suffer to the very end.
+Clarke's brother Nathaniel spoke about the murders on ABC's 7.30, revealing the thing that "cut him the deepest" was knowing Baxter made them suffer to the very end.

 "He had a plan that night when he called the kids and he was a blubbering mess.
 He knew what he was doing then.
 He had it all planned out, he knew what he was doing the following morning," Nathaniel said.